selina-nancy/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 ### [9.
 To file, or not to file](./9-to_file_or_not_to_file)
-* Write a Bash script that gives you information about the holbertonschool file.
+* Write a Bash script that gives you information about the bestschool file.

 ### [10.
 FizzBuzz](./10-fizzbuzz)